ibebbs/PowerFull/ReadMe.md

 ﻿# PowerFull

-A .Net Core utility for automatically controlling device power based on messages received from MQTT.
+A open-source .NET Core utility for automatically controlling device power based on messages received from MQTT.

 ## Background